Frequently Asked Questions

 No, you don't.
 All documents have to be uploaded using your account in the online application form.
 We do not need any hard copies for the evaluation procedure.
 Only if you are admitted to the programme, you will be asked to send the original documents by post.

-What if I don’t have an English certificate by the deadline?
+What if I haven't got an English certificate by the deadline?

 You can still be admitted but you'll have to upload (as a temporary certificate) a letter from the Director/Coordinator of your Bachelor's Degree study programme (or an academic in that group or an English teacher) stating that you are so fluent in English that you can understand and discuss high level scientific topics.
 Then, if you are selected, you will have to send an official certificate no later than 15 August (see Requirements).